 The clinical phase of the curriculum will consist of five quarters that run continuously beginning with spring quarter of the third year.
-The first four quarters, 52 weeks, will contain 32 weeks of core rotations, 12 weeks of elective rotations, 4 weeks of externship rotations in clinical practice settings, and 4 weeks of vacation.
+The first four quarters, 52 weeks, will contain 38 weeks of core rotations, 12 weeks of elective rotations or externship rotations, and 2 weeks of vacation.
 The last quarter of the clinical curriculum will consist of 10 weeks of externship rotations.
-The externships taken during the last quarter may be in any approved area and are not limited to practice settings.
-These areas may include research, government, international work, ecosystem management, and industry, or any other field that is relevant to veterinary education and careers in the profession.
-Four (4) weeks of time (not for credit) may be scheduled during the clinical component of the curriculum as vacation, interview time, board study or test taking time.
-This time off cannot be scheduled during a required block or rotation.
+No more than a total of four (4) weeks of time (not for credit) may be scheduled during the clinical component of the curriculum as vacation, interview time, board study or test taking time.
+This time off cannot be scheduled during a required block or rotation and must be approved in advance by the Associate Dean for Clinical Education and the Associate Dean for Academic Affairs.

 Full-time students enrolled in a program with a clinical component are required to follow the immunization policy as outlined in the general policy section of the student handbook.
-Immunization requirements for CVM students may additionally be subject to current CDC/applicable state health department protocol and/or affiliated practice/institution rotation requirements.
+Immunization requirements for CVM students may additionally be subject to current applicable Centers for Disease Control and state health department protocol, and/or affiliated practice/institution rotation requirements.

 Clinical Rotation Attendance Policy

 Students in the clinical rotation segment of the curriculum must attend all clinical rotations to which they are assigned.
-Departments may establish their own attendance requirements.
+Each clinical rotation may establish their own attendance requirements.
 Attendance and on-call requirements for clinical rotations take precedence over non-rotation events.
-Students must be sure that the requirements of each clinical rotation are understood and will be met prior to scheduling non-rotation events
+Students must be sure that the requirements of each clinical rotation are understood and will be met prior to scheduling non-rotation events.

 Supervision of Veterinary Students by Off-Campus Veterinarians